telestoworld/telesto-translations/README.md

 # Install the application dependencies
 yarn install

-# At this point your filesystem cointains the latest olympus-frontend develop branch with the latest olympus-translations develop branch as a submodule in src/locales/translations
+# At this point your filesystem cointains the latest telesto-frontend develop branch with the latest telesto-translations develop branch as a submodule in src/locales/translations
 # Extract the new translations
 yarn lingui:extract